jdlangs/RobotOS.jl/docs/src/index.md

 in mind that names cannot be cleared once defined so if a module is not regenerated, the first version will remain.

+### Compatibility with Package Precompilation
+As described above, by default `rostypegen` creates modules in `Main` -- however, this behavior is incompatible with Julia package precompilation.
+If you are using `RobotOS` in the context of a module, as opposed to a script, you may reduce load-time latency (useful for real-life applications!) by generating the ROS type modules inside your package module using an approach similar to the example below:

+    # MyROSPackage.jl
+    __precompile__()
+    module MyROSPackage

+    using RobotOS

+    @rosimport geometry_msgs.msg: Pose
+    rostypegen(current_module())
+    import .geometry_msgs.msg: Pose
+    # ...

+    function __init__()
+        @rosimport geometry_msgs.msg: Pose
+        # ...
+    end

+    end

+In this case, we have provided `rostypegen` with a root module (`MyROSPackage`) for type generation.
+The Julia type corresponding to `geometry_msgs/Pose` now lives at `MyROSPackage.geometry_msgs.msg.Pose`; note the extra dot in `import .geometry_msgs.msg: Pose`.
+A precompiled package using `RobotOS` must also duplicate any `@rosimport` statements within the `__init__` function in its module so that necessary memory/objects in the Python runtime can be allocated each time the package is used.

 ## Usage: ROS API

 In general, the API functions provided directly match those provided in rospy,